andrewrothstein/valve-infra/containers/valve-infra/README.md

     # podman volume create tmp
     # podman run --privileged --network=host -v tmp:/mnt/tmp -v perm:/mnt/permanent --tls-verify=false --entrypoint=/bin/init docker://registry.freedesktop.org/mupuf/valve-infra/valve-infra:latest

 For development purposes, it is advised to run the container in a virtual machine.
-For ease of use, a Makefile is provided to set up your test environment:

- - `make` or `make test`: start the qemu instance
+The infrastructure for virtual testing is called Vivian.
+To get started quickly and check everything is working as expected on your device, run,

+ - `./tools/vivian-tmux.sh`

+This will start a tmux dashboard with several panes showing the status of the virtual infrastrcuture.
+Pane 1 contains a shell to the virtual gateway.
+If you'd like create more SSH connections, use

- - `make connect`: Connect via SSH (requires the public key to be already known)
+ - `make vivian-connect`: Connect via SSH (requires the public key to be already known)

  - `make clean`: removes all the files created for the test environment

 NOTE: Systemd will try to take over the current console at boot.
 To see the infrastructure's dashboard, just press